 Does the work we do sound interesting to you?

 Training the scientists of the future is an important part of SERC’s mission.
-There are three ways in which you can be involved in the Fisheries Conservation Lab: internships, fellowships and volunteering /citizen science.
+There are three ways in which you can be involved in the Fisheries Conservation Lab: internships, fellowships, and volunteering / Participatory Science.
 Check out our projects page to see what sort of work we're involved in right now.
-If you are a motived individual and are excited about what we're doing and want to be a part of it, visit the links below to find out how to get engaged.
+If you are a motived individual, are excited about what we're doing, and want to be a part of it, visit the links below to find out how to get engaged.

-We seek creative, hardworking interns interested in pursuing careers either Fisheries Conservation or in Science Communication.
-Internships are a great way for undergraduates, recent graduate and Masters students to get their hands deep into science (and the Chesapeake Bay!).
-We have 3-5 paid interns every summer and occasionally an intern in the spring or fall.
+We seek creative, hardworking interns interested in pursuing careers in Fisheries Conservation or in Science Communication and Education.
+Internships are a great way for undergraduates, recent graduates and Masters students to get their hands deep into science (and the Chesapeake Bay!).
+We have 2-5 paid interns every summer and occasionally an intern in the spring or fall.
 As a science intern, you'll gain a wide variety of field and lab experience while also working on a specific independent project that relates to one of the projects our lab is currently involved in.
-As a communications intern, you’ll engage in science storytelling through videos, blog posts, web, and social media, while also assisting with field and laboratory research.
-Expect to work hard but have fun while spending time working in the field and lab, managing data, analyzing data, and presentation your independent work to SERC’s research community.
+As a communications and education intern, you’ll engage in science storytelling through videos, blog posts, web, social media, and curriculum development, while also assisting with field and laboratory research.
+Expect to work hard but have fun while spending time in the field and lab, managing data, analyzing data, and presenting your independent work to SERC’s research community.

-You can also work with our lab through the Chesapeake Research Consortium C-StREAM internships or the Chesapeake Conservation Corps.
+You can also work with our lab through the Chesapeake Research Consortium C-StREAM internships or the Chesapeake Conservation Corps, or other internship opportunities.
 Contact PI Matt Ogburn for more information about these opportunities.

-- Synthesis of SERC’s long-term datasets of fish and invertebrate community structure to explore impacts of climate change, environmental variability, and fisheries management
+- Research that builds from or integrates SERC long-term datasets of fish and invertebrate community structure to explore trophic ecology, environmental variability, climate change, etc.

 - Oyster restoration, fisheries, and aquaculture

-Contact SERC’s Volunteer and Citizen Science Program to learn more about current opportunities.
+Contact SERC’s Volunteer and Participatory Science Program to learn more about current opportunities.